Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Experiments

 \subsection{Evaluation protocol}

 Our evaluation is based on our new StanfordExtra dataset.
-In line with other methods which tackle `in the wild' 3D reconstruction of articulated subjects~\cite{kolotouros2019learning,kolotouros19convolutional}, we filter images from the original dataset of 20,580 for which the majority of dog keypoints are invisible.
+In line with other ``in-the-wild'' 3D reconstruction methods tackling articulated subjects~\cite{kolotouros2019learning,kolotouros19convolutional}, we filter images from the original dataset of 20,580 for which the majority of dog keypoints are invisible.
 We consider these images unsuitable for our full-body dog reconstruction task.
 We also remove images for which the consistency in keypoint/silhouette segmentations between the 3 annotators is below a set threshold.
 This leaves us with 8,476 images which we divide per-breed into an 80\%/20\% train and test split.

 We consider two primary evaluation metrics.
 IoU is the intersection-over-union of the projected model silhouette compared to the ground truth annotation and indicates the quality of the reconstructed 3D shape.
 Percentage of Correct Keypoints (PCK) computes the percentage of joints which are within a normalized distance (based on square root of 2D silhouette area) to the ground truth locations, and evaluates the quality of reconstructed 3D pose.
 We also produce PCK results on various joint groups (legs, tail, ears, face) to compare the reconstruction accuracy for different parts of the dog model.